hsimma0/CyberMusic/README.md

 ## CYBERMUSIC
-#### This is an open space for all artist to promote and sell their NFT collections worldwide.
+#### This is CyberMusic, it's an application that creates a space for music enthusiast to express their passion for it.
+Here you can share your favorite music, albums and songs, alongside recommending new artist to others via posting about them on our app.
+To get the full experience create a profile and keep tabs of your journey.

 ### SCREENSHOT(S)
 ![Login](https://imgur.com/jn6BQ90)